 The comprehensive assessment is the process:

 (1) For determining the education, skill levels, and job readiness of program participants;

 (4) To identify the services necessary to overcome the identified barriers through CCMEP.

 (D) What is included in the comprehensive assessment?

-(1) The lead agency shall utilize OWCMS to complete the program participant's comprehensive assessment as described in paragraph (H)(2) of this rule and the lead agency may utilize:
+(1) The lead agency shall utilize Ohio's workforce case management system to complete the program participant's comprehensive assessment as described in paragraph (H)(2) of this rule and the lead agency may utilize:

-(a) The JFS 03006 "Comprehensive Case Management and Employment Program (CCMEP) Comprehensive Assessment - Secondary School" (rev. 10/2017) for individuals attending secondary school; or
+(a) The JFS 03006 "Comprehensive Case Management and Employment Program (CCMEP) Comprehensive Assessment - Secondary School"; or

 (2) The comprehensive assessment includes, but is not limited to, a review of the following: